 WILDER SIDE OF OAKLAND COUNTY

 “Climb the mountains and get their good tidings.
-Nature’s peace will flow into you as sunshine flows into the trees.
-The wind will blow their own freshness into you and the storms their energy, while cares will drop off like autumn leaves.”
-Those words of John Muir fit my exploration of Bear Creek Nature Park last Friday afternoon.
-The temperature hovered just above the single digits, strong winds rustled dry oak leaves, and long-missing brilliant sunshine made snow sparkle.
+Nature’s peace will flow into you as sunshine flows into trees.
+The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of autumn.”

 John Muir’s memorable words inspire adventurers to hike, and that’s a good thing.
 Hiking is excellent for our health and general well-being, and it doesn’t require a gym membership or any expensive equipment to get started.
 Being out in fresh air and away from the chaos of our daily lives, the frustration of traffic jams, and distracting technology allow us to reconnect with nature’s way, and that creates a feeling of peace and a sense of well-being.
 And any hike through a beautiful forested area, even when trails may be slippery as the duel between winter and spring accelerates, can calm nerves and lift our spirits.
 Hiking is also fun!
 Continue reading